English

 We have invested significant thought into curating a list of essential reads for our children which will build a ‘living library’ (Pie Corbett) inside a child’s mind.
 These texts range from classics which are deeply steeped in cultural consciousness; to contemporary award-winning texts; to texts that promote diversity and challenge stereotypes.
 This common bank of stories will shape our children’s view of the world; help them to explore emotions; inspire in them a love of reading and build a common bank of stories and experiences that bind our school community together.
 We aim for all of these texts to leave a lasting impression and to provide the building blocks for further reading, learning and enjoyment, meaning children are ready for the next stage in their reading career.

 We successfully bid for a generous donation from the Speilman Foundation to help us create a library worthy of inspiring our young readers.
 With a magical forest theme, it is designed to be a calming and inspiring space, filled with texts of all kinds to instill a love of reading.
-Our children LOVE their weekly library slot and our trusty Library club team are also opening the doors to parents on Monday nights!
+Our children LOVE their visits to the library and our trusty children's Library leadership team help to open the library at break times.!

 Writing.